spack/spack-tutorial/tutorial_configuration.rst

 .. literalinclude:: outputs/config/4.externals.out
    :language: console
+   :emphasize-lines: 9

 By configuring most of our package preferences in ``packages.yaml``, we can cut down on the amount of work we need to do when specifying a spec on the command line.
 In addition to compiler and variant preferences, we can specify version preferences as well.
-Except for selecting providers via `^`, anything that you can specify on the command line can be specified in ``packages.yaml`` with the exact same spec syntax.
+Except for specifying dependencies via ``^``, anything that you can specify on the command line can be specified in ``packages.yaml`` with the exact same spec syntax.